Step 4 - Check for Special Requirements

 - NSW Health Code of Conduct for Clinical Placement

 - Senior First Aid or Apply First Aid Certificate

 You are expected to begin this process as a matter of priority and can find out more information about these requirements by viewing the following NSW Health video.

 If you are studying part time, please contact the clinical office to discuss your individual requirements (phone 02 9480 3626).

-During semester 1, students are required to purchase an Avondale College of Higher Education nursing uniform to be worn during all laboratory sessions and on clinical placement from semester 2.
+At the commencement of the semester, students are required to purchase an Avondale College of Higher Education nursing uniform to be worn during all laboratory sessions and on clinical placement from semester 2.

 National Police CheckAll full-time Nursing students enrolling in clinical units must have a current National Police Check that is specifically recognised by NSW Health.
 To obtain this check, visit

 Follow the instructions, uploading three forms of identification and a selfie, approximate cost $53.00

 - Photographic ID (must be current)